JibranKalia/personal-website-v4/docs/blog/vim-tip-for-quiver/index.md

 ---
-title: Vim tip for Quiver
 date: "2020-04-05T16:19:41.108Z"
 description: Enable navigating around wrapped lines using vim commands in Quiver
 tags:
   - Writing
   - Quiver
 ---

+# Vim tip for Quiver

 #### Navigating wrapped lines using Vim

 I was finding myself struggling to navigate between long wrapped lines in Quiver using Vim's `j` and `k` commands.
 Text, as opposed to code, can have long physical lines.
 I could break them up by add a line break after every period but that feels strange.
 While perusing the Quiver wiki I landed on the [Vim section](https://github.com/HappenApps/Quiver/wiki/Vim).
 There was my answer:
 > Quiver has line wrapping turned on by default (src).
 To get j and k working normally, either use `:set nowrap` or `:map j gj` and `:map k gk`.

 I applied the keymap and it worked beautifully.
 I also learned about Vim's `gj` option for the first time.
 Here is the [documenation](https://vim.fandom.com/wiki/Move_cursor_by_display_lines_when_wrapping) if you are interested.